-James Southerton, an off-break bowler who was a no11 batsman for England and Surrey became the first-ever Test cricketer to die of natural or even unnatural causes when he died on 16th June 1880 at Mitcham, Surrey.
-Interestingly, here are 9 players who have represented Pakistan in Tests, have proceeded to join the ranks of Sir W.G Grace, Donald Bradman, Walter Hammond i.e. have proceeded to their heavenly abode.
-First of all, the names of Pakistan’s no more Test players:
+James Southerton, an off-break bowler who was a No. 11 batsman for England and Surrey, became the first-ever Test cricketer to die of natural or even unnatural causes when he died on June 16, 1880, at Mitcham, Surrey.
+Interestingly, here are nine players who have represented Pakistan in Tests and have proceeded to join the ranks of Sir W.G Grace, Donald Bradman, and Walter Hammond i.e., have proceeded to their heavenly abode.
+First of all, the names of Pakistan’s no-more Test players are:

 Agha Saadat Ali (66)